DeepPhe/DeepPhe-Viz-v1/README.md

 npm install
 ````

 Then put your neo4j database connection username and password in `configs/neo4j.json`.
 This assumes that have a running neo4j server and you've loaded the DeepPhe NLP gerenated data into your Neo4j database.
+If you have set dbms.security.auth_enabled=false for your neo4j installation, you can set the user name and passwords to be empty strings (or ignore them).

 ## Launching The Viz Server